urilivshits/pageinference/.user/context.md

   - Prevented unintended execution of messages from different domains or tabs
   - Created a more secure approach that respects domain isolation in the chat history
   - References: popup.js, background.js

+## Testing Framework Implementation
+- **[Testing Framework Implementation]** Created a testing infrastructure to support the refactoring process:
+  - Implemented a lightweight test framework with assertion utilities (assertEqual, assertTrue, assertFalse)
+  - Created a test directory structure that mirrors the codebase organization
+  - Developed a test runner to execute all tests in sequence
+  - Added example unit tests for URL utilities to demonstrate the testing approach
+  - Established a pattern for unit testing that can be extended to all refactored components